metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Performs Lempel-Ziv-Welch (LZW) decoding on the provided symbols.
 Inverse of `lzw_encode()`.

-It takes a single parameter, `\@symbols`, representing the encoded symbols to be decompressed.
 The function returns the decoded string.

 # INTERFACE FOR LOW-LEVEL FUNCTIONS